 The NSW Scientific Committee (2009) stated that "Bossiaea bombayensis is currently only known from the banks of the Shoalhaven River, west of Braidwood in the South Eastern Highlands Bioregion (Thackway and Creswell 1995)."
-The species' range extends from Bombay to Warri.
+The species' known range extends along the Shoalhaven River between the localities of Bombay and Warri.